Decentralized Critical Observers of Networks of Finite State Machines and Model Reduction: Introduction

 This paper is organized as follows.
 Section \ref{sec2} introduces notation, networks of FSMs and the critical observability property.
-Section \ref{sec3bis} presents the main results of the paper concerning decentralized critical observers and model reduction.
-Illustrative examples are reported in Section \ref{sec6}.
-Section \ref{sec7} offers concluding remarks and outlook.
-We include in the Appendix the proofs of some technical results.
+Section \ref{sec3bis} presents decentralized critical observers and Section \ref{sec4} model reduction via bisimulation equivalence.
+An example on the analysis of a biological network is reported in Section \ref{sec6}.
+In Section \ref{sec7} we provide a discussion on connections with existing literature and outlook.